 Also known as Gandusha and Kavala, oil pulling is an ancient Ayurvedic cure for bad breath.
 It involves swishing oils in the mouth to remove toxins and harmful bacteria that lead to bad breath.
 Oil pulling is also known to strengthen teeth and gums and prevent cavities in the mouth.

 Take one tablespoon of oil and put it in your mouth.
 Swish it around your mouth and teeth for 3-4 minutes, and then spit it out.
 According to Ayurveda, the best oils for oil pulling are sesame, coconut and sunflower oils.

 Also known as Jiwah Prakshalan, tongue scraping is one of the best remedies for bad breath in Ayurveda.
 It involves using a U shaped tool or a scraper to graze the tongue and remove unwanted bacterias that cause bad breath.

 Take a copper tongue scraper and graze your tongue with it.
 To do this, move the tongue scraper back to the front a couple of times.
 After each turn, do not forget to wash the scraper.
 Graze your tongue 5-7 times, and then rinse your mouth with water.

 - Fennel Seeds:

 One of the leading causes of bad breath is poor digestion.
 Chewing fennel seeds is a highly effective remedy for reducing gas and bloating in the body and promoting digestion.
-Fennel seeds are also known to increase saliva production and fight germs that cause bad breath.
+Fennel seeds or Saunf are also known to increase saliva production and fight germs that cause bad breath.